 Genetic screening

 But even for serious diseases, not all disease-related genes are deal breakers.
 For example, if your tests reveal that you have a copy of a gene that can lead to cystic fibrosis, spinal muscular atrophy, or thalassemia, this may disqualify you depending on the clinic.
-Even if two copies of the gene are needed in order for the condition to occur, clinics and agencies handle this differently.
+Even if two copies of the gene are needed in order for the condition to occur, clinics each handle this differently.

 In line with ASRM guidance, in most cases where carrying one copy of a particular gene won't impact the child themselves, you can still donate.